sipablorhuam/ansible-docker/readMe.txt

 the tasks needed to run for each point of the practice test.
 The main.yml only contains the respective includes for each of the tasks.

-For tests I have been using the command "ansible-playbook playbooks/main.yml -i inventory/hosts.yml".
+For tests I have been using the command "ansible-playbook ~/ansible/playbooks/main.yml -i ~/ansible/inventory/hosts.yml -vvv".